Images of Real Representations of $SL_n(Z_p)$: Introduction

 \begin{itemize} \item \cite{BorTits} Let $k$ be an infinite field, $G$ and $G'$ be absolutely almost simple algebraic groups with $G$ simply connected or $G'$ adjoint, and $G$ generated by $k$-unipotents.
-Modulo the finite centers of $G$ and $G'$, any abstract homomorphism $G(k) \to G'(k')$ with Zariski-dense image arises out of a field homomorphism $k\to k'$. \item \cite{Margulis}, \cite{BorHarChan1}, \cite{BorHarChan2} Let $\O$ be the ring of integers of a number field $k$ and $G$ be higher rank and defined over $k$.
+Modulo the finite centers of $G$ and $G'$, any abstract homomorphism $G(k) \to G'(k')$ with Zariski-dense image arises out of a field homomorphism $k\to k'$. \item \cite{Margulis}, \cite{BorHarChan1}, \cite{BorHarChan2} Let $\Op$ be the ring of integers of a number field $k$ and $G$ be higher rank and defined over $k$.
 Let $G'(\C)$ be non compact.
-Then, any Zariski-dense homomorphism $G(\O) \to G'(\C)$ arises from a ring-morphism $\O \to \C$. \item \cite{Fer2006} Let $n\geq 3$.
+Then, any Zariski-dense homomorphism $G(\Op) \to G'(\C)$ arises from a ring-morphism $\Op \to \C$. \item \cite{Fer2006} Let $n\geq 3$.
 Every homomorphism $\SL_n(\Z[x]) \to \GL_D\~\Q$ is not injective.
-(Recall that $\EL_n(\Z[x])=\SL_n(\Z[x])$.) \item \cite{Shen} Let $n\geq 3$.
+This is a reflection of the fact that $\Z[x]$ does not admit a unital ring embedding into $\~\Q$. \item \cite{Shen} Let $n\geq 3$.
 Any semisimple representation $\SL_n(\Z[x_1, \dots, x_m]) \to \SL_D \C$ is virtually the direct sum of tensor products of ring homomorphisms $\Z[x_1, \dots, x_m] \to \C$. \item \cite{KasSap} Let $\Z\<x, y\>$ be the free non-commutative ring on $x$ and $y$.
-The group $\EL_3(\Z\<x, y\>)$ does not have a faithful finite dimensional representation over any field. \item The most recent result is due to Igor Rapinchuk \cite{Rapinchuk}.
-It applies to the very general context of higher rank universal Chevalley-Demazure group schemes, describing their abstract representations into $\GL_D\mathbb K$, where $\mathbb K$ is an algebraically closed field.
+The group $\EL_3(\Z\<x, y\>)$ generated by elementary unipotents over the ring $\Z\<x,y\>$ does not have a faithful finite dimensional representation over any field. \item The most recent result is due to Igor Rapinchuk \cite{Rapinchuk}.
+It applies to the very general context of higher rank universal Chevalley-Demazure group schemes, describing their abstract representations into $\GL_D(\mathbb K)$, where $\mathbb K$ is an algebraically closed field.
 We state an example which we feel both captures the essence of the result and is relevant to our current work.
 Let $\Op$ be a local principal ideal ring and $n\geq 3$.
-Let $\f : \SL_n \Op \to \GL_D\C$ be an abstract homomorphism.
-If the image is not finite then there exists a commutative $\C$-algebra $B$, an embedding $\iota:\SL_n \Op \to \SL_n \C$ (induced from a ring embedding $\Op \to B$) so that, up to finite index, $\f$ factors through $\iota$ composed with a $\C$-algebraic map $\SL_n \C\to \GL_D\C$.\\ \textbf{Remark:} The general nature of Rapinchuk's result make us believe that, with some work, our result for $n \geq 3$ may be deduced from his.
-On the other hand, the elementary nature of our proof makes it of interest in its own right.
+Let $\f : \SL_n (\Op) \to \GL_D(\C)$ be an abstract homomorphism.
+If the image is not finite then there exists a commutative $\C$-algebra $B$, an embedding $\iota:\SL_n (\Op) \to \SL_n \C$ (induced from a ring embedding $\Op \to B$) so that, up to finite index, $\f$ factors through $\iota$ composed with a $\C$-algebraic map $\SL_n \C\to \GL_D(\C)$.
+We remark that the general nature of this theorem makes us believe that, with some additional work, our result for $n \geq 3$ may be deduced from his.
+On the other hand, our inductive proof holds in the case of $n=2$, and is therefore distinct from Rapinchuk's. \end{itemize}